honeycombio/refinery/tools/convert/rules.md

 ### UpdateFrequency

-UpdateFrequency is how often the sampling rate is recomputed.

 The duration between sampling rate computations.
 It should be specified as a duration string, e.g. "30s" or "1m".

-Not eligible for live reload.

 Type: `duration`